terra-money/docs/docs/dev/spec-market.md

 ### End-Block

-Market module calls `k.ReplenishPools()` at the end of every block, which decreases the value of `TerraPoolDelta` (which measures the difference between Terra and Luna pools) depending on `PoolRecoveryPeriod`, $pr$.
+The Market module calls `k.ReplenishPools()` at the end of every block, which decreases the value of `TerraPoolDelta` (the difference between Terra and Luna pools) depending on `PoolRecoveryPeriod`, $pr$.

-This allows the network to sharply increase spread fees in during acute price fluctuations, and automatically return the spread to normal after some time when the price change is long term.
+This allows the network to sharply increase spread fees during acute price fluctuations.
+After some time, the spread is automatically returned to normal for long term price changes.

 ## Parameters